“It’s hard to imagine civilisation without onions.”

 Banana shallots or echallions

 Banana shallots are half onion and half shallot and have the benefits and disadvantages of both.
 To my mind the benefits of both outweigh the disadvantages and I use these little marvels all the time.
-I really can’t be bothered with fiddling around trying to peel shallots.
-I don’t always want the indiscreet, in-your-face flavour of onions – and if I’m cooking just for two I don’t want half a left-over onion floating around in my fridge imparting its odour generously on everything around it.
-Shallots are a much better option if you need half an onion.
-If you need a slightly sharper flavour grind in more pepper.
+I really can’t be bothered with fiddling around trying to peel shallots (although the blanching technique outlined above does help).
+I don’t always want the indiscreet, in-your-face flavour of onions – and if I’m cooking just for two I don’t want half a left-over onion floating around in my fridge imparting its odour generously over everything around it.
+Banana shallots are a much better option if you need half an onion.
+If you need a slightly sharper flavour grind in more pepper, some mild chilli (Byadgi or Aleppo pepper), or some lemon juice.

 Ramps are wild leeks – they have a small, non-bulging bulb, often picked out with pink and broader leaves which you can also eat, but which have a softer flavour.
 Ramps taste of a mix of onion and garlic.